willpatterson/HOPSTACK/doc/notes/general_notes.rst

 * Gluster/Lustre
 * AWS Elastic Block Storage

-Both kubernetes and docker use have interfaces to work with called volumes Kubernetes has many different volume types that could act as a rough list of different integrations and implimentations to use
+Kubernetes has many different volume types that could act as a rough list of different integrations and implimentations to use for workspaces.

 LASO Notes: